 15. Encourages States, according to relevant national context and characteristics, to collect and disseminate data disaggregated by ethnicity, income, gender, age, race, migratory status, disability, geographic location or other factors, as appropriate, in order to monitor and improve the impact of development policies, strategies and programmes aimed at improving the well-being of indigenous peoples and individuals, support work towards the achievement of the SDG’s and the 2030 Agenda of Sustainable Development, and to combat and eliminate violence and multiple and intersecting forms of discrimination against them;

 15 bis.
-Encourages States to work with indigenous peoples to strengthen technologies, practices and efforts related to addressing and responding to climate change, and recognize the importance of the Local Communities and Indigenous Peoples Platform for the exchange of experience and sharing of best practices on mitigation and adaptation in a holistic and integrated manner;
+Encourages States to work with indigenous peoples to strengthen technologies, practices and efforts related to addressing and responding to climate change, and recognize the importance of the Local Communities and Indigenous Peoples Platform for the exchange of experience and sharing of best practices on mitigation and adaptation in a holistic and integrated manner, and further encourages States to advance in the operationalization of the Platform in accordance with the provisions of UNDRIP;

 16. Welcomes the agreed conclusions of the Commission on the Status of Women adopted at its sixty-first session, in which the Commission called for measures to be taken to promote the economic empowerment of indigenous women, including by ensuring access to quality and inclusive education and through meaningful participation in the economy by addressing the multiple and intersecting forms of discrimination and barriers they face, including violence, and to promote their participation in relevant decision-making processes at all levels and in all areas, while respecting and protecting their traditional and ancestral knowledge, and noting the importance for indigenous women and girls of the United Nations Declaration on the Rights of Indigenous Peoples; and encourages States to give serious consideration to the above-mentioned recommendations, as appropriate;